The Best Fake Plants Will Have You Do a Double Take

 Whether you are notorious for lacking a green thumb or simply don’t want the responsibility of watering, fertilizing, and repotting, artificial plants make a wonderful addition to any home.
 Not only are these playful decor details pretty (and realistic-looking), they conjure a feeling of peace and comfort by bringing a sense of nature indoors.

-But for every realistic fake plant on the market, there’s always another that looks like it came from a dollar store sales bin, with cheap materials and uninspired design.
-So we consulted interior designer Linda Hayslett of LH Designs for her expert take on how to incorporate faux plants in a way that isn’t tacky or reminiscent of the ’80s; then we scoured the Internet to find the best ones for creating a leafy oasis—sans the upkeep or chance of becoming a plant murderer.
+But for every realistic fake plant on the market, there’s another that looks like it came from a dollar store sales bin, with cheap materials and uninspired design.
+So we consulted interior designer Linda Hayslett of LH Designs for her expert take on how to incorporate faux plants in a way that isn’t tacky or reminiscent of the ’80s.
+Then we scoured the Internet to find the best ones for creating a leafy oasis—sans the upkeep or chance of becoming a plant murderer.
 Check out our top picks, below.

 - Best overall: Artiplanto Moka Artificial Spathiphyllum Leaf Potted Plant

 - Best tree: Pottery Barn Faux Potted Fiddle-Leaf Fig Tree

 - Best succulents: Crate & Barrel Faux Succulents in Low Round Pot

 - Best flowers: Afloral Artificial Dancing Orchid Flowers